kevinweber/lazy-load-for-videos/readme.txt

 = Which video platforms are supported? =
 Videos from the biggest video platform, Youtube (http://youtube.com), and Vimeo (http://vimeo.com) are supported.

+= The plugin isn't working with Jetpack... =
+"Jetpack" by WordPress.com offers some useful extensions.
+Only one of them makes Lazy Load for Videos break – the "Shortcode Embeds" extension.
+So simply disable the extension.
+(In order to see a "Deactivate" button for "Shortcode Embeds" on the Jetpack's extension overview, you must click on "Learn More".)

 = Does the Lazy Load for Videos plugin work when there is more than one video on the same page? = Yes.
 The plugin works on single posts and pages as well as on archive pages with several posts and videos.